BZoennchen/supercollider-book/_sources/chapters/preamble/algorithms.md

 >The very techniques that reveal the limits of formal systems—self-reference, paradox, recursion—are the same structures that, in Spencer-Brown’s logic, generate time, form, and meaning.
 What formal logic excludes as paradox, Laws of Form embraces as the ground of creation.

 This transition, from the certainties of modern logic to the open-endedness of computation, anticipates the *postmodern condition*: an era not of clear foundations, but of recursive limits, undecidable structures, and generative paradoxes.
-Maybe Richard Rorty was right after all.
-The view of philosophy---including mathematics and physics---as the faculty that has traditionally aimed to uncover timeless, foundational truths---something like the "*mirror of nature*" (a metaphor he critiques in earlier work {cite}`rorty:1979`)---might have outlived its usefulness.
+Maybe Richard Rorty was right after all: the view of philosophy---including mathematics and physics---as the faculty that has traditionally aimed to uncover timeless, foundational truths---something like the "*mirror of nature*" (a metaphor he critiques in earlier work {cite}`rorty:1979`)---might have outlived its usefulness.
 We may should surrender the idea of discovering universal truths and instead focus on *cultural* and *linguistic creativity*.
 Instead of asking for truth we may want to ask for usefulness and communicative effectiveness.